 In addition to realizing the pro audio market needed pro computers designed for recording audio.
 We also realized that not everyone has the same 30 plus years of I.T. expertise to keep a DAW computerized studio running without the occasional need for help.

 Slick Audio has got you covered with the Smallest DAW Computer (audio recording computer) imaginable.
 Slick Audio makers of The best computers for recording music.
-For the home or any pro, studio has made a-line of Ultra-Compact PC’s for recording audio and the M560 is the smallest in the ultra compact category.
+For the home or any pro, the studio has made a-line of Ultra-Compact PC’s for recording audio and the M560 is the smallest in the ultra-compact computer category.

 Slick Audio designed line-of DAW computers for audio production with small spaces in mind.
 These small form factor computers might not take up much space on your desk.
 But they will impress you with the amount of power they have for recording your projects on your favorite DAW software.